The End

 “Sorry.
 I’m teasing.
 It’s good to see you, Bond, my friend.”

-“But if you keep drinking such things, I may have to ban you from my establishment.
-It’s because we’re on neutral ground that I’ll give you a pass.”
+“But if you keep drinking such beverages, I may have to ban you from my establishment.
+Since we’re on neutral ground, I’ll give you a pass.”

-“I was only trying to blend in.
-Did you come all this way to talk mixology?
-Not that I mind but…”
+“I was just trying to blend in.
+Did you come all this way to talk about mixology?
+Not that I mind, but…”

-“No, this will have to wait for another day.
-We have some rather urgent matters to discuss.
-So, please, listen carefully…”
+“No, that will have to wait for another day.
+We have some rather pressing matters to discuss.
+So please, listen carefully…”

 End of Chapter 1